 - 2 tablespoons light soy sauce

-- 2 tablespoons Chile Oil, preferably homemade
+- 2 tablespoons chile oil

 - 1/2 teaspoon toasted sesame oil

-- 1. Lightly smack the radishes with the side of a cleaver or a rolling pin.
+- Lightly smack the radishes with the side of a cleaver or a rolling pin.
 (The idea is to crack them open, not to smash them to smithereens.)

-- 2. Pile the cracked radishes in a bowl, add the salt, and toss well.
+- Pile the cracked radishes in a bowl, add the salt, and toss well.
 Set aside for 30 minutes.

-- 3. Combine the sugar and soy sauce in a small bowl and stir until the sugar dissolves.
+- Combine the sugar and soy sauce in a small bowl and stir until the sugar dissolves.
 Add the chile and sesame oils.

-- 4. When you’re ready to eat, drain the radishes—they will have released a fair amount of water—and shake them dry.
+- When you’re ready to eat, drain the radishes—they will have released a fair amount of water—and shake them dry.
 Pour the chile oil mixture over the radishes and toss to mix well.
 That’s it.
 Really.
 You can go ahead and serve them now.

 This recipe makes a great appetizer and a nice snack as well.
 I’d even consider serving it as a side dish with an Asian-themed meal.
 I think you could easily serve 4 or 5 as an appetizer.

-A great condiment to serve alongside meats, or add to a pita pocket, or just set out as appetizers.
+These radishes in chile oil sauce is a great condiment to serve alongside meats, or add to a pita pocket, or just set out as appetizers.
 I used about 16 small red radishes (2 bunches) and it served about 6 people.